Compliance

 Here’s an overview of the three technologies behind.
 Feel free to skip this part if you already know them well:

-Single Sign-On (SSO) is a user authentication service allowing the use of one set of login credentials to access multiple applications, eliminating the need to remember multiple passwords and reducing the risk of password theft.
+Single Sign-On (SSO) is a user authentication service allowing the use of one set of login credentials to access multiple applications, which eliminates the need for manual credential management by removing the requirement to remember multiple passwords and reducing the risk of password theft.

-System for Cross-domain Identity Management (SCIM) is a protocol for the automated provisioning and deprovisioning of user identities across different systems and applications.
+System for Cross-domain Identity Management (SCIM) is a protocol for the and deprovisioning of user identities across different systems and applications.
+The SCIM protocol is an open standard that facilitates secure, automated user identity management across various systems using RESTful APIs, JSON data formats, and predefined schemas.
 This can save organizations time and resources by eliminating the need for them to manually manage user identities and accesses in each system.
-By automatically changing a user's profiles and privileges to reflect status changes, SCIM ensures data is protected and least privilege access is enforced.
+SCIM enables automatic provisioning of user accounts across systems, streamlining user account management and reducing manual effort.
+By automatically changing a user’s profiles and privileges to reflect status changes, SCIM ensures data is protected and least privilege access is enforced.
+SCIM automates user identity management by standardizing the process of creating, updating, and deleting accounts.
+The protocol supports create, read, update, and delete (CRUD) operations on user and group resources, making provisioning and synchronization efficient.
 For example, an employee leaves a company which triggers an off-boarding so SCIM is used to auto-deprovision the user so they no longer have rights to access apps and data.
-SCIM is also important for the overall access governance.
+SCIM is also important for the overall access governance and plays a key role in user identity management by automating and standardizing identity processes.

 Security Assertion Markup Language (SAML) is an XML-based standard allowing for authentication and authorization data to be exchanged between different systems.
 SAML allows access to an application only if the user correctly authenticates themselves.
 This can be used to implement SSO, as well as other security features like multi-factor authentication.